 Burnet & Napier Orientation Camp

-The 2019 Burnet expedition to Camp Wilkin at Anglesea set off this year on the 25th of February, this time our Year 7s were accompanied by our friends from Napier.
+The 2020 Burnet expedition to Camp Wilkin at Anglesea set off this year on the 26th of February with our friends from Napier.

 The Year 7 students were divided into six marine-themed activity groups and took part in canoeing, high ropes, rock climbing, surfing and mountain biking, accompanied by our Year 10 leaders and a selection of the college’s most fearless, adrenaline-craving teachers.

 The activities were ‘challenge by choice’ and it was inspiring to witness many students stepping outside of their comfort zone and conquering some personal fears by trying their hand at new experiences.
-Many got to hang ten for the first time with the Go Ride A Wave surf school, navigate the Anglesea River by boat and bike or conquer their fear of heights.
+Many got to hang ten for the first time with the Go Ride A Wave surf school in some pretty heavy conditions, navigate the Anglesea River by boat and bike or conquer their fear of heights.

 The Burnet team would like to thank all Year 7 students who attended for the manner in which they conducted themselves during our stay in Anglesea, the Year 10 leaders who did a fantastic job assisting students and staff, and the staff below who assisted in making the Orientation Camp a success.